JohnTheTripper/moviegoer-prototype/README.md

 * zoom_range - There's already lots of variety in the framing of each frame.
 Additionally, a frame's measure of focus and bokeh (background blur) is already a complicated function of lens focal length, aperture size, and distance-to-subject.
 Adding a *digital* "zoom" (essentially a crop) on top of that *optical* function may cause unnatural learning.
 * horizontal_flip - Because dialogue scenes typically use the shot-reverse-shot pattern, each character's shots are mirror images of each other, and we have an equal amount of left-facing-right and right-facing-left characters.
 * vertical_flip - We don't want anyone to appear upside-down.

+## Modeling
+There were three phases of modeling, each documented in a separate notebook:
+1. *baseline_creation* - This is where 9 models were evaluated to choose a basic model.
+3 CNN shapes (6x6, 5x5, 4x4) were evaluated against 3 datasets (60%, 40%, or 20% of non-MCUs removed to mitigate class imbalance).
+Ultimately, a 6x6 CNN trained on the dataset with 60% of non-MCUs removed was chosen as the final configuration.
+2. *basic_tuning* - With the baseline model chosen, many new models were trained, each a copy of the baseline model, but with a single parameter tuned.
+By evaluating each parameter's impact on the MCU Recall and False Positive rate, we can decide which parameters were worth incorporating during final tuning.
+These parameters included number of units/filters per layer, or the addition of regularization/normalization layers.
+3. *modeling* - A baseline model was chosen, and iteratively tuned.
+The baseline model was successively tuned using the lessons learned from *basic_tuning*.